joaovicente/tracy-web-app/README.md

 ## Version history

+### 0.4.0
+* Timeline analysis, triggered by latencyHistogram bars

 ### 0.3.0
-* Added timeline analysis, triggered by latencyHistogram bars
+Support for maximum response time in Vitals Timechart

 ### 0.2.0
 * Updated Measure/Task to display APDEX rttT in label